 Sunday, May 19 from 2:00 p.m. to 4:00 p.m. | Old Campus

-Class Day, a Yale College tradition, takes place on Old Campus on Sunday at 2:00 p.m., and includes the awarding of academic, artistic, and athletic prizes; the celebration of undergraduates; and an address by a notable speaker.
+Class Day, a Yale College celebration dating to the 19th century, takes place on Old Campus on Sunday at 2:00 p.m.
+The ceremony includes the awarding of academic, athletic, and other prizes; an address by a notable speaker chosen with undergraduates’ input; and speeches and a film reflecting on the graduating class’s four years at Yale.
 Seniors wear academic gowns and headgear of choice and process from Cross Campus to Old Campus.
+By longstanding tradition, the wider Yale community is invited to join the audience on Old Campus.
 A colorful, informal event, Class Day lasts approximately two hours and takes place outdoors rain or shine.
+A list of previous Class Day speakers can be found here.

 University Assembly on Cross Campus and Procession to Old Campus